 Ms. Heine served as the President and Chief Executive Officer of PreCardia, Inc., an early-stage medical technology company developing an innovative catheter-based intervention for the treatment of acute decompensated heart failure, from January 2019 until May 2021, when the company was sold to Abiomed, Inc., a heart-failure treatment medical device company.
-Ms. Heine serviced in a transition management role for Abiomed, Inc. from May 2021 until December 2021.
+Ms. Heine served in a transition management role for Abiomed, Inc. from May 2021 until December 2021.
 From 2015 to 2019, Ms. Heine served as Chief Operating Officer of Mitralign, Inc., a venture backed medical technology company focused on transcatheter heart valve annuloplasty.
 From 2014 to 2015, Ms. Heine was Founder and Principal at deArca Strategic Solutions, LLC, a consulting firm focused on helping medical technology companies assess, develop and execute strategies related to market opportunities and technology adoption.
 From 2007 to 2014, Ms. Heine served in various executive and management positions with Covidien plc, which was a global health care products company and manufacturer of medical devices and supplies, last serving as Global Vice President of Medical Affairs, Vascular Therapies from 2013 to 2014, and Global Vice President of Clinical Affairs, Vascular Therapies from 2011 to 2012.
-Since June 2018, she has been a director of Natus Medical Incorporated ("Natus"), a medical device company that engages in the development, manufacture, and marketing of products for the detection, monitoring, treatment, and tracking of medical disorders in newborns and children, and serves as a member of the compensation committee, innovation and quality committee and nominating and governance committee.
+From June 2018 until July 2022, Ms. Heine served as a director of Natus Medical Incorporated, a medical device company that engages in the development, manufacture and marketing of products for the screening, diagnosis and treatment of disorders of the brain, neural pathways and sensory systems.
+Since January 2022, Ms. Heine has been a director of Miromatrix Medical Inc., a company that is developing bioengineered organs for transplantation.

-Ms. Heine is qualified to serve on our Board due to her extensive management experience in a variety of executive roles at medical device companies, and her expertise relating to clinical affairs strategy and operations, healthcare economics, policy and reimbursement.
+Ms. Heine is qualified to serve on our Board due to her extensive management experience in a variety of executive roles at medical device companies and her expertise relating to clinical affairs strategy and operations, healthcare economics, policy and reimbursement.